tds-fdw/tds_fdw/README.md

 	OPTIONS (database 'mydb', query 'SELECT * FROM dbo.mytable');
 ```

-## User mapping
+### User mapping

 User mapping parameters accepted:

 * *username*
 The username of the account on the foreign server.
 Default: NULL

 * *password*
 The password of the account on the foreign server.
 Default: NULL

-### User mapping example example
+#### User mapping example

 ```SQL
 CREATE USER MAPPING FOR postgres